WorkEthic-S3/Portfolio/README.md

 For the backend application, which is responsible for fetching and serving data, I've decided to use [Spring Boot](https://spring.io/projects/spring-boot).
 I've used C# a bunch, both before and during Fontys, so I wanted to try something else.
 Java is a language I've wanted to try for a while now so this was a good opportunity.

-Because I went for a distributed system approach, I'll be using a different program to create an endpoint for the creation of new records.
+Because I went for a distributed system approach, I'll be using a different framework to create an endpoint for the creation of new records.
 To show the loosely-coupling of these projects, I'll be using a different framework for this project, I've chosen [ASP.Net Core](https://learn.microsoft.com/nl-nl/aspnet/core/?view=aspnetcore-6.0).

 #### Projects: